ZeroConfig/Preacher/README.md

 This will install preacher as a post-commit hook and makes it run each time you commit one of your files.

+# Custom templates

+By default, Preacher will look for the Twig template called `default.html.twig`.
+However, if a custom template is required, simply give it the same name as the source file.

+E.g.: `articles/something-fancy.md` => `articles/something-fancy.html.twig`.

 # Usage

 It uses a single command to either generate the current directory and all its